Schedule A Consultation!

 Ambulatory Phlebectomy

 This procedure involves a series of small skin punctures.
-Localized anesthesia is given prior to the procedure.
-This is often done in patients with side branch varicose veins, and varicose veins of the foot, around the ankle, and the knee pit.
-(17)
+Localized anesthesia is given beforehand.
+This is recommended for patients with side branch varicose veins, and varicose veins near the foot, ankle, or knee pit(17).

 Conclusion